oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 ### Hello World

 Terraform uses a configuration language called HashiCorp Configuration Language (HCL) for templates that characterize components of a topology.
-HCL is a decalrative lanuguage, instructions are stored in blocks, the synthax looks as follows.
+HCL is a declarative language and instructions are stored in blocks.
+The syntax of HCL looks as follows:

 ```terraform
 <BLOCK TYPE> "<BLOCK project>" {
  <IDENTIFIER> = <EXPRESSION>
 }
 ```

-Infrastructure components are defined, adopting an input-output model.
+Infrastructure components are defined adopting an input-output model.
 [Input parameter][Input] are passed to a build plan, resources definitions describe the provision process and [output parameters][Output] return the results.

 {% imgx aligncenter assets/iomodel.png "HCL Syntax" %}

 This principle can be explained using a simple "Hello World" example.
 First we define an input variable.
-The input block, contains type constraints as arguments for interpretation.
-Simple [types][tf_types] are `string`, `number` and `bool`, complex types are `list` and `object`.
-The resource block remains empty for now, because we do not aim to provision any resources.
+The input block contains type constraints as arguments for interpretation.
+Simple [types][tf_types] are `string`, `number`, and `bool`, while complex types are `list` and `object`.
+The resource block remains empty for now, because we're not aiming to provision any resources.
 The output block returns the execution results.
-Referring to an output variable instructs Terraform to execute the referenced block, the sequence inside the code is actaully not relevant.
+Referring to an output variable instructs Terraform to execute the referenced block, so the sequence inside the code isn't actually relevant.

 ```terraform
 # Input